Patty-ji/office-work/README.md

-this all worke is done by me in just one month for a CA clients.
+All worke is done by me in just one month for a CA clients.